 If you aren’t already familiar with the Theory of Alignment, you should definitely study it.
 Alignment is arguably the most important of the mechanical models in Jiu-Jitsu, because it is the one from which all other mechanical models stem.

-Alignment over Position is an application of Principles over Techniques, meaning that we focus less on a specific example and more on the models that govern all examples.
+Alignment over Position is an application of Concepts Over Techniques, meaning that we focus less on a specific example and more on the models that govern all examples.